 - Create a calendar of when different phases of your training will take place.

 - Share this information with your staff.
-That way, you’ll demonstrate your commitment to starting and maintaining your awareness program—and everyone will be on the same page.
+This will demonstrate your commitment to starting and maintaining your security awareness program—and everyone will be on the same page.

 It could be a client asking for an “urgent” wire transfer.
 It could be someone from Microsoft informing you that you need to “upgrade” your system.
 These seemingly legitimate requests tend to catch us off guard.

 To help defend against phone scams, integrate social engineering prevention into your phone training, or lead a role-playing training session where one person is the con artist and the other is on the receiving end of the call.
-Plenty of scripts can be found online and in social engineering books.
+Plenty of scripts can be found online.

 4) Don’t Let Staff Take the Phishing Bait

-Did you know that 91 percent of cyber attacks start with phishing (i.e., scam e-mails)?
+Did you know that most cyber attacks start with phishing (i.e., scam emails)?
 Although there have been advances in spam filters and antivirus software, the most effective means of teaching your staff is to show them real-life examples.

 Remember: Software cannot replace your plan.
 It helps provide content, but it’s up to you to make that content fit into your plan.